 But I digress.
 Let me get back to the story, which I’m sure you forgot about…

 Everyone was having a glorious time, cheering each other on as we took turns dancing through the “soul train” line in pairs.
 There was my mother and father, Aunt Dee, Uncle Bill, cousins Gary and John/”Pot” and of course, my sister and two brothers.
+There was also my mother’s best friend, Mrs. Martelly from two blocks over, who usually sat and laughed at all of the fun.

 Being a typical jukebox, it was capable of reaching some serious decibel levels and we often cranked it up enough to be heard by passersby outside, as well as the neighbors.
 But nobody minded.
 They often came over and joined us.
 The Davis house was the party place for everyone in the area.